piecedigital/bubble/README.md

 - Improvements: 0.12.8
   - Refactored code for modularity and reusability **ok**
   - Share stream button **ok**
+  - Link in stream panels should open up in their own damn tab now

 # Things to add eventually
 - Stream reordering - TBD